 Working for West Virginia

-In the interest of protecting our employees and the public from the potential spread of novel coronavirus disease 2019 (COVID-19), all West Virginia Division of Rehabilitation Services (DRS) offices will be closed to the public beginning March 19, 2020 and continuing until further notice.
+In the interest of protecting our employees and the public from the potential spread of novel coronavirus disease 2019 (COVID-19), all West Virginia Division of Rehabilitation Services (DRS) offices are open to the public by scheduled appointment only.

 Get ready to work!